Breast Cancer and our seniors

 Age of menopause

-Women who get their menopause after the age of 55 years are more likely to get breast cancer.
+Women who get menopause after the age of 55 years are more likely to get breast cancer.
 Probably due to the prolonged exposure to estrogen.

 Dense breast tissues

-Having the first pregnancy after the age of 30 years.
+We have our first pregnancy after the age of 30 years.